Ana-Miguel-Silva/SurgicalAppointmentAndResourceManagement/docs/BackofficeModule/5.1.8/readme.md

 >
 > **Answer 1: Registering a patient record is a separate action from the patient self-registering as a user**

-> **Question 2: I understand that the Admin can create the Pacient profile and leave the User as inactive, but how does the activation happen?
+> **Question 2: I understand that the Admin can create the Patient profile and leave the User as inactive, but how does the activation happen?
 If that pacient eventualy wants to register himself, should there be an option to activate an existing profile?
 For example, associate the e-mail from registration input with the existing profile's e-mail?
 The feature 5.1.3 asks for the full registration, but doesn't say anything about profiles that already exist.**
 >
 > **Answer 2: the admin register the patient (this does not create a user for that patient) optionally, the patient self-registers in the system by providing the same email that is currently recorded in their patient record and the system associates the user and the patient there is no option for someone who is not a patient of the system to register as a user**